-The recently released Victorian Renewable Hydrogen Industry Development Plan is clear that the intent of the State Government is for domestic gas networks to have a pathway to renewable hydrogen (Victorian Government, 2021c).
-Gasfitters who work on domestic gas infrastructure will clearly have a role in this, but details are as yet uncertain.
+There is significant uncertainty regarding the pathway for conversion of gas networks to renewable hydrogen.
 Some uncertainties are technical and significant new knowledge is being developed in this area (not least by FFCRC) to understand and document exactly how gasfitting work practices would need to change on a day to day basis in a hydrogen economy.
 The greater uncertainty is in the way in which the domestic market for hydrogen will develop.
-Differing scenarios have significantly differing implications for training, registration and licensing of gasfitters.
+Differing scenarios based on differing government policies, strategic directions and technological development and uptake, have significantly differing implications for training, registration and licensing of gasfitters.
 This includes both the changes to existing skills required and the level of resources needed.